 LCO is thankful to our friends at Kenwick Table for inviting us to bring a small ensemble to perform Christmas carols this season!
 A festive time was had by all.

 Conductor Tim Wiggins and a trio of musicians from the Lexington Community Orchestra recently visited the Fox 56 studios for a brief Christmas carol performance and a chat about upcoming LCO events!

 Free and open to the public at Bryan Station High School

 LEXINGTON, KY (Sept.
 5, 2023) — The Lexington Community Orchestra (LCO) presents a celebration of spooky classical music at 3:00pm Sunday, Oct.
 29 at Bryan Station High School.
 This family-friendly event is a great introduction to orchestral music for children, or a fun reminder of Halloween favorites for the young at heart.

 The concert program includes recognizable favorites from classic stories like The Sorcerer’s Apprentice and Peter and the Wolf.
 The orchestra will also perform creepier classics In the Hall of the Mountain King, Night on Bald Mountain, and Danse Macabre.
-Costumes are encouraged, and children will have the opportunity to march across the stage to show off their costume and get an up-close look at the musicians performing.
+Costumes are encouraged, and children will have the opportunity to march around the auditorium to show off their costume and get an up-close look at the musicians performing.
 Treat bags will be available at the end of the concert for children up to age 18.